Table Of Contents

 How do you build a profitable Shopify store from scratch?

 Start by choosing a niche with real demand and healthy margins, then validate product profitability before listing anything.
-Build a clean, mobile-friendly store with high-converting product pages and trust pages.
-Market through organic social and paid ads judged by profit, set up reliable shipping, and track metrics like ROAS, CAC, AOV, and contribution margin.
-Scale only the products, countries, and campaigns that actually make money.
+Build a clean, mobile-friendly store with high-converting product pages and trust signals.
+Market through organic social and paid ads judged by profit, set up reliable fulfillment, and track ROAS, CAC, AOV, and contribution margin (CM1, CM2, CM3).
+Scale only what's genuinely making money.

 Why is my Shopify store getting sales but no profit?